 I have a confession to make: I have three teenagers, and all of them have rebelled to one degree or another.
 In fact, one rebelled so thoroughly, he spent what should have been his senior year of high school in rehab.
+(I tackled just some of what we dealt with in my latest novel, Generous Lies.)
 I promise you, when he was a little baby, all smiles and giggles, I never imagined that.
 When I was reading Goodnight Moon to that boy for the thousandth time, you couldn’t have convinced me he’d ever struggle with addiction.
 When I homeschooled him, taught him to read, took him to church, rehab never entered my mind.

 So what went wrong?